molgenis/molgenis.org/get.md

 For local testing purposes we provide a Docker image.
 Get [Docker Images](https://github.com/molgenis/docker)

 # For programmers
-The complete source code of MOLGENIS is open source available at [Github](http://github.com/molgenis/molgenis)
+The latest incarnation of MOLGENIS is codenamed 'emx2'.
+The complete documentation and source code of MOLGENIS is open source available at [Github](http://github.com/molgenis/molgenis-emx2)

-You can find developer documentation as part of the [Manual](https://molgenis.gitbook.io/molgenis/)

 We are always happy to hear about your experience with MOLGENIS and suggestions for improvement.
 Please, help us to improve MOLGENIS and send your feedback and ideas to our 'product owner': <a href="mailto:m.a.swertz@gmail.com">m.a.swertz@gmail.com</a>